raspberrypilearning/packaging-your-code/en/step_3.md

 ## Creating a setup

-At the moment you module can only be accessed if the program which is calling it is saved to the **project** directory, to make your module accessible to all Python programs it need to be installed.
+At the moment your module can only be accessed if the program which is calling it is saved to the **project** directory, to make your module accessible to all Python programs it needs to be installed.

 To install a Python module you have to create a **setup** program which packages the module into a **distribution** you can install.